publiccodenet/about/activities/communication/pitching.md

 ### Contextual knowledge

-Check whether your interlocutor knows about:
+Check whether the person you're speaking with knows about:

 * policy
 * open source